codeday-labs-2021/event_lottery/url_shortener/README.md

 ## Features
 * Generates short URLs
-* Rederict to the disired url when shortened URL is used
+* Redirect to the desired URL when shortened URL is used